4rft5/NavidroFM/README.md

 Right now I am looking for assistance in:

-   * Switching to Alpine to make the image smaller (Kept encountering weird yt-dlp errors)
+   * Switching to Alpine to make the image smaller (Kept encountering weird yt-dlp/cron errors)

-   * A better way to scan the library after a download is done.
+   * A reliable, faster way to scan the library after a download is done.

 ## Issues
 If you encounter an issue, you can open an issue here.
 Please provide logs from everything to help me better help you.